-We instructed each VLM to provide a caption for an image with the same prompt; see Appendix~\ref{appendix:captioning-prompt}.
-We developed our prompt following best practices~\cite{openai2025prompt} and by taking inspiration from prior work using VLMs to describe images for BLV people~\cite{mohanbabu2024contextaware, chang2024worldscribe, huh2024longform}.
+We instructed each VLM to caption each image with the same prompt; see Appendix~\ref{appendix:captioning-prompt}.
+Our prompt was inspired by prior work using VLMs to describe images for BLV people \cite{mohanbabu2024contextaware, chang2024worldscribe, huh2024longform}, and developed following best practices \cite{openai2025prompt}.
 We focused on prompting the VLM to identify key features, such as the object, product type, brand names, and variety details essential to understanding the product in the image while abstaining from vague language.